Shaun White out of X Games Aspen 2021

 White has won 15 gold medals, five silvers and three bronze medals at the Winter X Games.
 He is the defending Olympic champion in snowboard halfpipe.

-"It's unfortunate and we wish Shaun well and a speedy recovery," according to a statement from ESPN.
+"It's unfortunate and we wish Shaun well and a speedy recovery," a statement from ESPN says.

 White also wrote: “It was great being back in the pipe and I look forward to my next comp.
 I will definitely be watching to see what goes down tonight in the men’s halfpipe.”